JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 </transition>
 ```

 In Vue3, the syntax was changed: `router-view` wraps the `transition` by using the router view slot.

-Then, the transition component contains an anonymous component that the component available in the slot.
+Then, the transition component contains an anonymous component.

 ```htm
 <router-link v-slot="{ Component }">